-An initial consultation is provided to those considering hiring Kay Family Law PLLC to assist them with their family law or special needs law issues – whether it be for traditional legal representation or an un-bundled legal service.
+An initial consultation is provided to those considering hiring Kay Family Law PLLC to assist them with their family law or special education law issues – whether it be for traditional legal representation or an un-bundled legal service.

 While in-person consultations are ideal to allow both the attorney and the prospective client to get to best get to know each other, the attorney can also conduct initial consultations by phone or video-conferencing (such as Skype, Google Duo, Facetime, or the like).